-Formerly known as: 100A Clinical Examination of the Visual System: Read Less [-] OPTOM 200AL Clinical Examination of the Visual System 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Fundamentals of the optometric examination.
+Formerly known as: 100A Clinical Examination of the Visual System: Read Less [-] OPTOM 200AL Clinical Examination of the Visual System 3 Units Terms offered: Fall 2018, Fall 2017, Fall 2016 Fundamentals of the optometric examination.
 Case history, visual acuities, objective and subjective methods of determining refractive status.
 Basic examination of anterior ocular structures and the ocular funds; perimetry.

 Clinical Examination of the Visual System: Read More [+]

 Rules & Requirements

+Repeat rules: Course may be repeated for credit with advisor consent.

-Repeat rules: Course may be repeated for credit when topic changes.
+Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 6 hours of laboratory per week

 Additional Details

 Subject/Course Level: Optometry/Graduate

 Grading: Letter grade.

 Clinical Examination of the Visual System: Read Less [-] OPTOM 200B Clinical Examination of the Visual System 2 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 Classification and epidemiology of refractive errors, evaluation of accommodative and binocular status.
 Tonometry, advanced techniques of examining the posterior pole, evaluation of visual pathway function.
-Clinical Examination of the Visual System: Read More [+] Rules & Requirements Prerequisites: 200A Repeat rules: Course may be repeated for credit when topic changes.
+Clinical Examination of the Visual System: Read More [+] Rules & Requirements Prerequisites: 200A Repeat rules: Course may be repeated for credit with advisor consent.
+Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Optometry/Graduate Grading: Letter grade.

 Formerly known as: 100B Clinical Examination of the Visual System: Read Less [-] OPTOM 200BL Clinical Examination of the Visual System 3 Units Terms offered: Spring 2017, Spring 2016, Spring 2015 Classification and epidemiology of refractive errors, evaluation of accommodative and binocular status.
 Tonometry, advanced techniques of examining the posterior pole, evaluation of visual pathway function.
-Clinical Examination of the Visual System: Read More [+] Rules & Requirements Prerequisites: Opt 200A, Opt 200AL Repeat rules: Course may be repeated for credit when topic changes.
+Clinical Examination of the Visual System: Read More [+] Rules & Requirements Prerequisites: Opt 200A, Opt 200AL Repeat rules: Course may be repeated for credit with advisor consent.
+Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 6 hours of laboratory per week Additional Details Subject/Course Level: Optometry/Graduate Grading: Letter grade.